Yoruba Wars: Background

 In 1754 Basorun Gaha, head of the Oyo Mesi, overthrew Alaafin Labisi.
 Gaha ruled behind the scenes for the next 20 years, severely weakening the Oyo Empire's prestige and ability to respond to rising threats, in particular ongoing Nupe raids.
 Although Basorun Gaha was defeated in 1774 by a coalition of Oyo-Ile chiefs, provincial chiefs and Abiodun (at the time an Oyo prince), there was dissatisfaction in the way Oyo administered its territories.

 Alaafin Abiodun ruled the empire in an uneasy peace from 1774 until his death in 1789.
 According to oral tradition, this period saw further expansion and decentralization of authority.
 It was also during Abiodun's reign that the law prohibiting the bearers of the Abaja tribal mark, from being enslaved, was enacted.
 This law severely affected the livelihood of the provincial chiefs and some members of the Oyo imperial family.
 It also led to the sourcing of Muslim slaves from Northern Hausa, Bariba and Nupe towns; some of these slaves were then exported to Europe and the Americas via the Port of Ajase.

-Abiodun's rule was generally peaceful, but he was unable to resolve the deep-seated issues plauing the Oyo Empire.
+Abiodun's rule was generally peaceful, but he was unable to resolve the deep-seated issues plaguing the Oyo Empire.
 Kaiama broke away in 1783, and Abiodun's attempt to re-establish central control was decisively defeated.
 In 1789 Awole was elected as Alaafin to replace Abiodun, narrowly beating out another challenger, Afonja.
 He had inherited a militarily weakened empire, but his blasphemous, paranoid, and incompetent rule further intensified divisions among Oyo leaders.

 He appointed Afonja to the title of Are-Ona Kakanfo in 1789 or 1790.
 The Kakanfo was the empire's supreme military commander, but was banned from coming to the capital, and so this neutralized his political threat.
 In 1796 he sent the Kakanfo to Iwere and, once on site, commanded him to take the impregnable city, hoping that he would fail and would be disgraced.
 Afonja refused to comply and marched the on Oyo-Ile instead, overthrowing Awole.
 Afonja did not manage to take the crown, however, and a series of weak rulers followed, with several provinces breaking away.
 Afonja was among the rebellious leaders, as his fief Ilorin declared independence in 1801.
 He soon established himself as the preeminent military power in Yorubaland.